 The IRS has long had its eye on cryptocurrency transactions, and, while already receiving information from crypto exchanges, the IRS will also use the current Form 1040 U.S. Individual Income Tax Return to require taxpayers to declare, under penalties of perjury, whether or not, they have received, sold, sent, exchanged, or otherwise acquired any financial interest in any virtual currency at any time during 2020.
 While the IRS subsequently released guidance that taxpayers need not check “yes” if their only transaction of cryptocurrency was a purchase of cryptocurrency with real currency, taxpayers must declare all other transactions and report any gains or losses, as applicable.

-The experienced crypto tax attorneys at the Law Offices of Kameli and Associates can help make your cryptocurrency reporting simple.
+The experienced crypto tax attorneys at the Kameli Law can help make your cryptocurrency reporting simple.
 We work with everyone from casual traders to major market players to provide clear and meaningful guidance on their unique tax aspects of their crypto portfolios.
 Call us today to discuss how we can help you stay out of the IRS’s warpath and make the most of your crypto gains with comprehensive tax planning strategies.

 IRS Virtual Currency Guidance: Frequently Asked Questions, I.R.S.
 Notice 2014-21, 2014-16.

 See, Basis of Assets, I.R.S.
 Pub.
 No 551 (2018).

 See, Sales and Other Dispositions of Assets, I.R.S.
 Pub.
 No. 544 (2019).

 IRS Virtual Currency Guidance, I.R.S.
 Notice 2014-21, 2014-16.

 I.R.S.
 Form 1040 (2020).